+The surprise announcement of the Second Vatican Council by Pope St. John XXIII was welcomed with open arms by all of Christianity, for the Pope called not only for an intense spiritual cultivation of the modern world, but also sought Christian unity.
 His opening speech convening the Second Vatican Council on October 11, 1962 referred to Jesus in the Gospel of John (17:11): "The Catholic Church, therefore, considers it her duty to work actively so that there may be fulfilled the great mystery of that unity, which Jesus Christ invoked with fervent prayer from His heavenly Father on the eve of His sacrifice."

-1) The liturgy of the Mass may be said in the native (or vernacular) language, which allows the liturgy to be intelligible to the layman and helps secure their participation in the fullest.
+1) The Constitution on the Sacred Liturgy, Sacrosanctum Concilium, authorized the Mass to be said in the native language, allowing the liturgy to be intelligible to the layman and helping secure their participation to the fullest.

-2) Lumen Gentium shifted the emphasis of the Church away from its pyramidal structure to the vision of the whole People of God.
-The role of the hierarchy is seen as primarily one of service.
-The affirmation of the collegial relationship of the Pope and bishops was stressed at Vatican II.
-The roles of Bishop, Priest, and Deacon were reaffirmed.
-The vows of poverty, chastity, and obedience are ever more important for the religious orders, to serve as examples for the modern world.
+2) The Dogmatic Constitution of the Church, Lumen Gentium, shifted the emphasis of the Church away from its pyramidal structure to the vision of the whole People of God.
+The spirit of ecumenism and the change of heart towards all Christian brethren was truly a gift of the Holy Spirit.
+Lumen Gentium declared "the one Church of Jesus Christ subsists in the Catholic Church, although many elements of sanctification and truth exist outside its visible structure, elements which impel toward catholic unity."
+The vows of poverty, chastity, and obedience are ever more important for the religious orders to serve as examples for the modern world.
 The role of the laity to order temporal affairs to the plan of God was emphasized.

 Karol Wojtyla became Bishop of Krakow, Poland in 1958.
 He attended the Second Vatican Council and helped to draft the documents on Religious Liberty and the Church in the Modern World.
 He then became Archbishop of Krakow in 1964 and Cardinal in 1967.
 Following the 33-day papacy of John Paul I, the Conclave of Cardinals elected the bright, personable, and vigorous Wojtyla the 264th Pope on October 16, 1978.